 National and local standards strictly control the handling and flammable liquid storage.
 In particular, NFPA 30 is a reference standard that many other regulations are based upon.

-US Chemical Storage buildings for combustible and flammable liquid storage meet all of the OSHA and NFPA regulations for construction and design.
+Buildings for combustible and flammable liquid storage meet all of the OSHA and NFPA regulations for construction and design.
 Buildings are given a fire rating that indicate how long it will take for a fire surrounding it to raise the internal temperature of the building to dangerous levels.
 2-hour and 4-hour fire ratings are available for flammable and combustible liquid storage.

 In addition to fire rating, other accessories are available to enhance the safety of the buildings.
 Climate control systems keep the storage temperature constant regardless of climate changes.
 Fire suppression systems automatically extinguish a fire when ignition is detected.
 Alarms activate to warn employees of a fire.